rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 boundaries, they are also the point of enforcement for `Send`.

-Putting this all together, Rust programmers can reap the benefits of `Rc` and other thread-unsafe types with confidence, knowing that if they ever do accidentally try to send one to another thread, the Rust compiler will say:
+Putting this all together, Rust programmers can reap the benefits of `Rc` and other thread-*unsafe* types with confidence, knowing that if they ever do accidentally try to send one to another thread, the Rust compiler will say: